 Google offers its Home family of devices as part of its connected home offering.
-The devices are an alternative to Amazon's Echo range of devices and the family consists of the Google Home, Home Mini, Home Max and Home Hub, the latter of which has been rebranded to Nest Hub.
-There's also the Nest Hub Max, which will be available in the coming months.
+The devices are an alternative to Amazon's Echo range of devices and the family consists of the Google Home, Nest Mini, Home Max, Nest Hub and the Nest Hub Max.

 All the Google Home devices have the power of Google Assistant behind them, like Echo devices offer Alexa.
-This feature breaks down everything you need to know about Google Home, including what it is, how the Google Home devices work, what devices work with Google Home and where you can buy these speakers.
+This feature breaks down everything you need to know about Google Home and Nest devices, including what they are, how they work, what devices work with them and where you can buy these speakers.

-What is Google Home, Home Mini and Home Max?
+What is Google Home, Nest Mini and Home Max?